Section 8 r sq vs. species traits and calling rates

-In this script, we will plot the adjusted r squared values (derived from the abundance vs. detections script) against species-specific traits.
+In this script, we will plot the adjusted r squared values (derived from the regressions analysis) against species-specific traits.

 library(tidyverse)